johno/pixyll/_posts/2014-10-14-dangers-of-wearing-two-hats.md

 [Scrum](http://en.wikipedia.org/wiki/Scrum_(software_development)) is an agile project development framework.
 It is a powerful way of thinking within software development organisations.
 However it has to be understood properly in order to get the most of it.

-Although starting things up [as a soloist](/about) is cool, any project that evolves into a competitive stage, with a considerable community of users, must involve several people.
+Although starting things up [as a soloist](/about) is cool, any project that evolves into a competitive stage, with a community of users, requires more than one person to keep going.
+That is, we work in teams.
 This means management and organisation.

 Scrum is particularly precise When assigning roles to people.
 Apart from the [Development Team](http://en.wikipedia.org/wiki/Scrum_(software_development)#Development_Team), it defines those roles of the [Product Owner](http://en.wikipedia.org/wiki/Scrum_(software_development)#Product_Owner) and the [Scrum Master](http://en.wikipedia.org/wiki/Scrum_(software_development)#Scrum_Master).
 The former represents the customer and other stakeholders, and takes the responsibility for managing the product.
 She or he has **the vision**.
 The later **is a facilitator** of the Scrum process, someone that **removes impediments** for the team and **enforces the rules** the of the process.
 Rules such as the **no interference** in the development process during the sprint by the Product Owner or any of the stakeholders, or the correct development of many of the important meetings.